zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit_practices.rst

 Keeping Track of Changes
 ************************

-* Set Gerrit to send you email:
+* Set Gerrit to send you emails:

-   - Gerrit will subscribe you to the mailing list created for that change if a developer adds you as a reviewer, or if you comment on a specific Patch Set.
+  - Gerrit will add you to the email distribution list for a change if a developer adds you as a reviewer, or if you comment on a specific Patch Set.

 * Opening a change in Gerrit's review interface is a quick way to follow that change.